 (We actually didn’t go around asking where Carabao Island got its name.
 We were just doing small talk.)

-The beach in Carabao Island is near-perfect, except that it needs a more thorough garbage clean-up.
+The beach in Carabao Island is almost perfect, except that it needs thorough garbage clean-up.
 In the late afternoon when it was low tide, we spotted a few plastics buried in the sand along the beach.
 Similarly, the beach in front of Kameo Lodge seems to be a garbage dump of some sort.
 Perhaps this can be moved out somewhere else and the trash collected properly.

 We also talked to a former government employee who said that, for years, there has been strict regulation on construction of buildings and resorts, following a specific distance from the beach.
 Accordingly, structures are now being allowed past this perimeter.
 It will be nice to have a clarification from the local government in Romblon and an investigation if this is proven true.
 If not, I think that will be a relief for all of us.